 [Clause 8 amended in Gazette 14 Dec 1979 p.
 3872.]

-9. Where the money to be paid out has been transferred to the Public Trustee for investment, the documents required under the last 2 preceding regulations to be lodged with the Accountant, shall be lodged instead with the Public Trustee, and the Public Trustee shall pay such money to the person entitled thereto.
+9. Where the money to be paid out has been transferred to the Public Trustee for investment, the documents required under regulations 7 and 8 to be lodged with the Accountant, shall be lodged instead with the Public Trustee, and the Public Trustee shall pay such money to the person entitled thereto.

+[Clause 9 amended in Gazette 28 Jun 2011 p.
+2555.]

 10. Every authority for the payment of money out of court must be attested by a witness, whose residence and description must be added to his attestation.

 11. Each sum paid into court shall, as regards its payment out of court, be deemed when the time for payment out arrives, to be money standing to the credit of the Supreme Court.